DeedClaim

-Oregon Deed Recording Requirements
+Oregon Deed Requirements

 An Oregon deed must satisfy the state’s technical and substantive requirements to transfer Oregon real estate successfully.
 A deed that does not meet Oregon’s requirements may fail to convey real estate as intended or be rejected by the county clerk’s office.

-Formatting Requirements for Oregon Deeds
+Formatting Standards for Oregon Deeds

 • Font Size.
 An Oregon deed’s text must be typed, written, or printed in 8-point font or larger.
 County clerks’ offices prefer black ink.1